Robinlovelace/odnet/README.md

 All contributing authors should include a biography of no more than 50 words each outlining their career stage and research interests.

+Dustin is a software engineer at the Alan Turing Institute, where he's creating an ecosystem of interoperable digital twins to study urban transportation and pandemics.
+He's the creator of the [A/B Street](https://abstreet.org) transportation planning platform, and a proponent of open source code and the Rust programming language.

 # 8 References

 <div id="refs" class="references csl-bib-body hanging-indent">